 Are you subscribed to Netflix, Amazon Prime, Hulu, or Birchbox?
 Do you spend much of your time trying to monitor each subscription?
 If so, you need a virtual credit card to streamline the process.

 Digital cards offer you an easy way to manage all your subscriptions.
-You can easily manage and monitor each subscription by setting up a digital or virtual card for each subscription.
+You can easily manage and monitor each subscription by setting up a digital or virtual card.

 You can even see merchants ripping you off your hard-earned money and canceling your subscription (free of charge) without changing your payment details for each merchant.